Oghma-Infinium/Vagabond-Remastered/Documentation/FAQ.md

 ### Can't put an item into Wheeler!
 Solution(s)
  1. Drop the item and pick it back up, this is usually an issue with items that are added via a script not properly initializing as a reference.

-### Getting "Failed to start Dialogue Quest" error in the start room!
-Solution(s)
- 1. This issue only occurs if you (A.) Start a New Game by backing out of an existing save into main menu *without* restarting the game entirely - this breaks an incredible amount of scripts as they do not properly reset; or (B.) Modified the list and have conflicts with the scripts that Alternate Perspective edits.

 ## Known Crashes